wildfish/google-cloud-container-builder-example/README.rst

 A full list of substitutions can be found [here](https://cloud.google.com/container-builder/docs/api/build-requests#substitutions).

+**NOTE:** We cannot currently run the full deployment which would deploy to google container engine due to a lack of secrets handling.
+This could be achieved in by either baking suitable credentials into the builder or pulling them from some private resource.

 # Testing your builders locally

 There is a little bit of magic that goes into running your builders locally the same as they do during a build.
 Firstly